What is Low Charge NH3

-During the month of October 2016, 197 countries decided to amend the Montreal Protocol to include HFC refrigerants.
+During the month of October 2016, 197 countries decided to amend the Montreal Protocol to include HFC refrigerants, known as the Kigali Amendment.
 This means Freons (HFC's) are scheduled for a phase-down similar to CFC's.
-Low charge NH3 refrigeration systems are the totally future proof and proven alternative to HFC based systems.
+Low charge NH3 refrigeration systems are the totally future-proof and proven alternative to HFC based systems.

 Low charge NH3 systems - whether retrofits or new plants - pay for themselves in 3 to 6 years based on energy savings alone.

 Low charge NH3 systems are ideal retrofits for industry standard, air cooled Freon based refrigeration systems with refrigeration capacities from about 100 kW and upwards.

 HFC refrigerants are powerful global warming agents.
 Phasing out these substances has the potential to reduce global warming by 0.5oC between now and 2100.

 Only five refrigerants will be totally immune from future application restrictions on environmental grounds.
 These are:

 Australia is committed to an 85% HFC phase-down scheduled to commence in 2018 with completion by 2036.
 The result will be rapidly escalating HFC refrigerant costs caused by supply/demand mechanisms.

 ONCE YOU GO AMMONIA YOU NEVER GO BACK.